 Figure 12 shows the comparison of DC voltage of DSOGI PLL with filter, DSOGI PLL, and SRF PLL.
 The comparison shows that the DC voltage of DSOGI PLL with filter, DSOGI PLL, and SRF PLL are the same.
 The harmonic distortion generates from non-linear load can’t affect the DC voltage.

 The power flow using DSOGI PLL with filter and SRF PLL have the same performance.
 Figure 13 shows the power flow using DSOGI PLL with filter under 5 kW linear load and 22.5 kW non-linear load.
 It can be seen that the power flow occurs due to different load conditions.
-Figure 13 shows that the initial load is 5kw.
+Figure 13 shows that the initial load is 5 kW.
 Therefore, the PV system is capable to supply power to the load.
-The remaining power 10kw flows into the grid.
+The remaining power 10 kW flows into the grid.
 When the PV power is not enough to supply power to the 22.5 kW load, the grid supplies the remaining 7.5 kW of power.
-This means that the PV still supplies 15 kW power to the load. the result of the simulation shows that the PV system is capable to operate during grid-connected and transient condition.
+This means that the PV still supplies 15 kW power to the load.
+The result of the simulation shows that the PV system is capable to operate during grid-connected and transient condition.

 Conclusion